Subscibe 2 vs. Jetpack subscription options

 Secondly, any ideas about how it might be possible to post to a commons blog via email?
 If that is possible, is it then possible to post to a specific category via email on a commons blog?

 #2 Updated by Boone Gorges about 9 years ago

 - Assignee changed from Boone Gorges to Dominic Giglio

 Dom, would you mind having a look at Subscribe2 and Jetpack to see if you see anything that Mark is missing?
 Could you also do a few minutes of research to see what options are available (either already installed on the Commons or not) for posting to a blog by email?

-#3 Updated by Matt Gold almost 9 years ago
+#3 Updated by Matt Gold about 9 years ago

 As I understand it from a conversation with Chris Caruso, this request is part of a larger possible plan to have some GC doctoral programs start using the Commons as a replacement for departmental listservs.
 It's an exciting idea that I've asked Chris to present on at our next team meeting.

 #4 Updated by Boone Gorges about 9 years ago